vectorgrp/sil-kit/docs/usage/replay.rst

 Replaying Features
 ~~~~~~~~~~~~~~~~~~~~
-The tracing and replaying functionality is built into the ComAdapter and its service controllers.
+The tracing and replaying functionality is built into the Participant and its service controllers.
 Users can trace data frames on the controllers of a participant or on simulated links of the :doc:`/vibes/networksimulator`.
 This functionality is controlled by configuration statements in the :ref:`VIB configuration<sec:cfg-participant-tracing>`.